rajbanjade/Latent-Dirichlet-Allocation-In-R/README.md

 # Latent-Dirichlet-Allocation-In-R
  This is an R implementation of
- Latend Dirichlet Allocation (LDA) using (Collapsed) Gibbs Sampling.
+ Latent Dirichlet Allocation (LDA) using (Collapsed) Gibbs Sampling.

 Please go through the code.
 I hope that the comments in the code itself give you a walk through of it.
 Additional details maybe available, if not here, at https://umdrive.memphis.edu/rbanjade/public/